 Setting this variable to a non-nil value suppresses Manip's display of errors, warnings and status messages.
 Returning the value to nil restores normal message display behavior.

-9 Files
+10 Files

 There are several files included with this package.
-Their functions are summarized in Table 14.
+Their functions are summarized in Table 15.
+These files can be found in the source code distribution of PVS (version 5.0 and later).